Halo (Beyoncé song): Release

 "Halo" and "Ego" were initially planned for simultaneous release in the US, following the 2008 dual lead singles "If I Were a Boy" and "Single Ladies (Put a Ring on It)".
 But the release of "Ego" was canceled and replaced with "Diva".
-"Halo" was taken from a different disc of I Am...
+"Halo" was placed on a different disc of I Am...
 Sasha Fierce to "Diva"; the intention was to demonstrate the concept that Beyoncé has conflicting personalities—the central theme of the album.
 The motif was demonstrated by placing the album's ballads and uptempo tracks on separate discs.
-"Halo" was sent by Music World Entertainment and Columbia Records to contemporary hit radio playlists on January 20, 2009, while "Diva" was classified for rhythmic contemporary and urban contemporary radio playlists.
+"Halo" was sent by Music World Entertainment and Columbia Records to contemporary hit radio playlists on January 20, 2009, while "Diva" was targeted to rhythmic contemporary and urban contemporary radio playlists.
 A digital extended play (EP) containing a radio edit and four remixes of "Halo" was later released on April 14, 2009.

 On February 20, 2009, "Halo" was released as a two-track digital download, including a remix of "Single Ladies (Put a Ring on It)" in Australia and New Zealand.
 In France, it was released as a stand-alone digital download on March 20, 2009.
 On the same date, "Halo" was serviced digitally alongside the album version of "Diva" in mainland Europe, including Germany, where it was also made available as a CD single on April 3 and a vinyl single on April 12, 2009.
 In the United Kingdom, a digital EP containing the album version and three remixes of "Halo" was released on April 13, 2009.
 The following day, the song was made available on a digital EP, as a maxi single and a vinyl single in Canada.